 - Performing the wrong medical procedure on a patient

-- Allowing bedsores (pressure sores) to develop during an admission
+- Allowing bedsores (pressure sores) to develop during the patient's stay

 - Using outdated or broken equipment (wheelchairs, beds, tables, etc.)

-- Failing to protect patients from physical harm from intruders or staff
+- Medical experts fail to protect patients from physical harm from intruders or hospital employees.

-When can You Sue the Hospital?
-A Hospital Negligence Attorney can Help
+You Can Sue the Hospital: How a Medical Negligence Attorney Can Help

 - Dropping patients

-- Failing to provide assistance during transfers into and out of bed
+- Failing to assist with transfers in and out of bed

 - Improperly drawing blood

-One of the largest safety issues that hospitals have is preventing patient falls.
+The medical team preventing patient falls continues to be the most extensive safety issue in hospitals in the United States.
 A study done by the Flex Monitoring Team showed that falls account for 84% of all inpatient incidents, and 30% of these hospital falls are thought to result in serious injuries.
-These falls happen often due to negligence on the part of the hospital including:

 - Not preparing for medication side effects